paul-hammant/tbd/content/index.md

 ## One line summary

-A source-control branching model, where a single branch called trunk* is where developers share code.
+A source-control branching model, where a single branch called trunk* is where developers share code, and pressure to create other long-lived development branches is resisted.

+ * 'master', in Git nomenclature

 ## Caveats